Shea-Whipple/Classification-Project/README.md

 # Classification-Project
-Open classification-project.html to view the project.
+Download and open classification-project.html to view the project.